For your Home

 A mature yellow jacket nest in summer can contain thousands of wasps.
 It is best to treat a nest earlier in the year before numbers increase and the wasps become more aggressive.
 This will help to reduce the threat of a wasp sting, which can be very painful and even cause an allergic reaction.

 Ehrlich Pest Control advises against utilizing do-it-yourself methods to remove wasps and their nests, as they can be very dangerous.
 Our highly-trained Technicians are best equipped to get rid of the problem.
 Our Ehrlich Technicians will first identify the type of wasp to best formulate a plan for removal.
-When it comes to treatment, our Technicians take great caution in removing the wasp nest, ensuring safety for all parties involved.
+When it comes to treatment, our technicians take great caution in removing the wasp nest, ensuring safety for all parties involved.

 Yellow jackets build nests that are surrounded by a papery covering, and are commonly found within wall voids or cavities in the ground.
 The interior of the nest can contain up to 100 tiers of cells.
 Yellow jackets can also nest underground, sometimes with thousands of members, but often build nests in hollow trees and under porches.
+If you notice a swarm of yellow jackets near a particular area, it’s likely there’s a nest nearby.
+Identifying and addressing the nest early can prevent a potentially hazardous infestation.

 Mud daubers construct nests using mud or clay.
 The nests are small, tubular mud chutes usually built either in existing cracks or crevices in masonry, stone, or timber around homes, sheds, and garages.
 They are small and tubular in size, often looking like organ pipes.
 They're built by female wasps.

 As a rule, it’s best to avoid bee, wasp, or hornet nests of all kinds.
 Even if the nest appears empty, there could still be lingering stinging insects inside.
 Some species are more aggressive than others, and it’s hard to know when or why they’ll swarm or sting.
 When their nests are in high-traffic areas, bees and wasps could be easily threatened and driven to defend their nest at all costs.
-Nests are even more dangerous in the late summer and fall, as populations outgrow the nests and resources begin to dwindle.
+Nests are even more dangerous in the late summer and fall as populations outgrow the nests and resources begin to dwindle.

 At first, a wasp nest will start off very small.